Get access to the full brand analysis now

 Haut.AI takes a broader, more research-oriented approach, including experimental parameters like hydration and uniformness.
 Some of their earlier parameters, such as sagging and translucency, have since been deprecated or merged into other algorithms.

-Both platforms offer ITA-based skin tone analysis.
-In addition, Thea Care provides melanin and haemoglobin analysis, including its recent SkinGen Melanin visualization, which offers a deeper physiological view of pigmentation and vascular skin conditions that goes beyond surface-level color measurement.
+Both platforms classify skin tone — Thea Care via AI-powered Fitzpatrick classification (the standard six-category dermatology scale); Haut.AI via ITA (Individual Typology Angle).
+For e-commerce brands this distinction is practical: Fitzpatrick is a widely recognized clinical scale that is easy to communicate to consumers and maps cleanly to product and shade logic, whereas ITA is a research-oriented continuous angle measure better suited to lab work than to brand-side communication.
+Separately, Thea Care provides melanin and haemoglobin analysis, including its recent SkinGen Melanin visualization, which offers a deeper physiological view of pigmentation and vascular skin conditions.
 Regardless of approach, consistency and reliability of results is what ultimately builds consumer trust.

 Product Recommendation Engine